 Ancestry® offers only the autosomal DNA test, which produces the most comprehensive snapshot of one’s ethnicity and living relatives.

-How accurate is DNA testing at ancestry com?
+How accurate is DNA testing by ancestry com?

 Why is ancestry DNA not accurate?